xNok/Using-Continuous-Testing-in-DevOps-Workflows/README.md

 **Measure** your improvement and build a baseline for the quality of your software.
 For example, collect your code coverage, number of successful vs. failed tests, and performance metric.

 Do not forget to encourage knowledge **Sharing**.
 Test automation is not a single man's job.
 Everyone in the team should know how the test suites work and fix simple errors when the workflows fail.
 ## Implementing CI/CT with GitHub Actions

 Now that you know the basics of Continious Testing, it is time to see how to implement the first step in the process by creating a Github Actions Workflow that build and run our unit tests.

-### Build a GitHub Actions pipeline with unit tests
+### Build a GitHub Actions workflow with unit tests

 The first thing you need is an initial workflow.
 If you already committed your application to a Github Repository, click on `Actions`.
 Github will automatically select and recommend a simple workflow that best suits your language.
 Select one of them by clicking on `Set up this workflow`, review the workflow steps, and commit.
 Right away, you should see your workflow starting to build and testing your application.
 Many starting workflows also include linting that validates the formating and detects potential errors.